hinto-janai/festival/daemon/mdbook/src/common-objects/key.md

 The main reasons key's exists:
 - Accessing objects via a key is faster than with `string` inputs
-- Storing/sending/parsing integers is faster than `string`'s
+- Storing/sending/parsing integers is faster & cheaper than `string`'s
 - As long as your `Collection` is stable, the key's are stable

 ## Example